BDC Hamburger Icon

 Although the legalization of same-sex marriage benefited many, it had unintentional consequences for some employees in terms of the domestic partner benefits their employers continued to offer.
 With no federal law governing domestic partnerships, many businesses chose to do away with providing domestic partnership benefits altogether.

-Previously, many employers extended domestic benefits coverage to same-sex couples only because they were legally prohibited from marrying.
-After that change, some of those business owners reverted to providing spousal benefits only.
+Previously, many employers extended domestic benefits coverage to same-sex couples only because these couples remained legally prohibited from marrying.
+After that changed, some of those business owners reverted to providing spousal benefits only.
 The argument is that the legalization of same-sex marriage now entitles everyone to the legal status of a spouse.
 Because it is no longer discriminatory, employers can elect to offer spousal benefits only and drop domestic partner benefits.
 In this view, the fact that some couples choose not to marry puts the legal burden not on employers but on the employees.

 Did You Know?Did you know

 A Kaiser Family Foundation survey found that the number of companies offering domestic partner health benefits has been gradually decreasing since 2014.
-For example, 42% of large firms offered coverage to same-sex domestic partners in 2019, compared with 47% the year before.
+For example, 42 percent of large firms offered coverage to same-sex domestic partners in 2019, compared with 47 percent the year before.
+However, there has been a slight uptick in recent years, with 45 percent of large firms offering these benefits in 2023.

 What are the advantages of offering domestic partner benefits?